eucesar/Python-Getting-Started-with-the-Language/README.md

    <img align="center" alt="Cesar-C" height="100" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg">
 </p>

 > 🌱👨‍💻 - I learned Python 3 in practice.
 Create a game to learn the fundamental features of Python 3.
-And I compared the same game created in Python with C. I created the site using the Alura course.
+And I compared the same game created in Python with C. I created this project using the Alura course.

 ## Download